Make a bottle cap curtain for an open doorway or to close off an area in your garden as a “hippy” and happy addition.

 Once you estimate you have enough strings, start tying your strings to the dowel stick.
 Because I used different sizes and didn’t follow a pattern, some strings were slightly shorter than others but I liked the overall effect.
 Space your stings closer for a denser curtain or a bit further apart if you want to let more light through.

 Once you are happy with the look, tidy the knots at the top and bottom and hang your curtain.
-I suggest using two cup hooks and simply hook your dowel stick.
+I suggest using two cup hooks and simply hooking it to your dowel stick.

 A fun recycle craft to do with the help of the kids and you have a pretty- and unique, bottle cap curtain to brighten up an area.